-Beta (or the ‘beta coefficient’) is a way to measure the relative riskiness of a share.
+Beta (or the "beta coefficient") is a way to measure the relative risk (as measured by volatility) of a share or tracker fund.
 It does so by comparing the historic movement in the share price to that of the market as a whole.

 See Tim Bennett's video tutorial: What is 'beta'?

 Bitcoin hits new heights - is now a good time to invest?